dooyeedQ/API_DOC/Question Generation API data structure doc.md

             "question":[{"question": "What's the right answer?",
                         "answer": "this is right answer",
                         "options": ["option one.",  "option two.", "option three."]}]           }
-    Example of multiple-choice qestion generation:
+    Example of multiple-choice qestion:
-    * sentence： Virchow was the first scientist to discover that leukiemia is caused by rapid production of abnormal white blood cells.
+    * Sentence： Virchow was the first scientist to discover that leukiemia is caused by rapid production of abnormal white blood cells.
-    * question：What is leukemia caused by?
+    * Question：What is leukemia caused by?
-    * answer: rapid production of abnormal white blood cells
+    * Answer: rapid production of abnormal white blood cells
-    * distractors:
+    * Distractors:
-      1. rapid reorganization of healthy white blood cells,
+      1. rapid reorganization of healthy white blood cells
-      2. rapid expansion of immature neurons,
+      2. rapid expansion of immature neurons
       3. rapid production of useless tissues

     # cloze: